 Excessive bank charges can be avoided by researching the exact exchange rate beforehand, and if your bank charges a lot more than the mid-market rate, it is worth exploring alternative money transfer options.

-We highly recommend international money transfer providers such as XE and OFX, who both offer competitive exchange rates and transparent fee structures.
+We highly recommend international money transfer providers such as XE mid-market rate and OFX, offering competitive exchange rates and transparent fee structures.
 Please find out more about our top 10 money transfer companies.

 Banks offer a diverse scope of features and services ranging beyond international transfers, from loans to credit cards to overdrafts.
 Conversely, money transfer providers make international remittances their entire focus, which means they can guarantee the most competitive rates, easy-to-use platforms and instant delivery.

 The influx of money transfer specialists worldwide was formed in response to the cross-border nature of modern finances.
 Funds are sent and received between different countries every day, and money transfer companies make it their business to serve the various needs of global users.
-This means the offering is more streamlined and, as a result, potentially cheaper, whether you are transferring money with a credit card, bank account or pre-payment platform.
+This means the offerings are more streamlined and, as a result, potentially cheaper, whether you are transferring money with a credit card, bank account, or pre-payment platform.

 April is a trained journalist and the Content Editor for MoneyTransfers.com.
 She has 10 years experience writing about a diverse range of subjects, from financial services to arts and entertainment.
 When she’s not writing about global remittances she can be found daydreaming about her next holiday abroad.